RandulaTharaka/Data-Structure-and-Algorithms/README.md

 This is a continuous project on the implementation of data structures and answers to some popular DSA quizzes.
 You can open this project using IntelliJ IDEA.

 ## Content
+Following are the contents covered on this project so far.

 * Singly Linked List
   * addFirst()
   * addLast()